Jean Clair: Biography

-His father was a farmer with socialist ideas and his mother a devout catholic.
+His father was a farmer with socialist ideas and his mother a devout Catholic.
 Jean Clair was born in the sixth arrondissement of Paris.
-He was a student at two secondary schools, the lycée Jacques-Decour and the lycée Carnot, before embarking on a course of post-baccalaureat preparation, the so-called khâgne, at the prestigious lycée Henri-IV in Paris.
+He was a student at two secondary schools, the lycée Jacques-Decour and the lycée Carnot, before embarking on a course of post-Baccalauréat preparation, the so-called khâgne, at the prestigious lycée Henri-IV in Paris.
 Then he pursued a doctorate degree in literature and sciences at the Sorbonne, specialising in philosophy and the history of art.
 There he was a student of the art historian, André Chastel, and the philosopher, Jean Grenier.
 Later, he secured a doctorate in art at the Fogg Art Museum at Harvard University with scholarship support from the financier Arthur Sachs.
 During his studies he spent a year in the Netherlands and another year in Belgium.
 During the Algerian war, for a time, he was involved with the Union of Communist Students (Union des étudiants communistes de France - UEC).

 Jean Clair entered the literary world and became the art editor of The "La Nouvelle Revue française" (New French Review), led by the well-known Marcel Arland, Georges and Jacques Reda Lambrichs.
 His start as a writer was marked by the publication in this magazine of a journal-novel under the pseudonym Clair at 22, in 1962.
 In this journal he expresses the nostalgia of his childhood and adolescence on a farm, in the countryside, which his parents left taking him with them to live in the city.